craigrmc/alignment/essay.md

         * Keep Home and Work seperate
         * Keep Game devices seperate
         * Move from Windows to Chromebook or macOS

+There are things to do to prepare for the AI future and there is not much time to do it.
+Things will start to accelerate faster and faster, still at human speed for now, but soon at AI speed.
+Everything will be crazy and confusing as Conor Leahey would say.
+The internet will be the wild west, unsafe.
+Away from the computer screen everything will look calm and normal.
+All the action will happen on the internet or local computer systems.

+Prepare for a future in which an AI can manipulate everything on every device.
+They will be able to access all the microphones and cameras.
+They will be able to edit databases.
+They will be able to send / recieve emails, texts, and chats.
+They will be able to impersonate real people.
+They will be able to control the news and media.
+Medical devices with ethernet, bluetooth, WiFi, or USB connections are potentially vulnerable to attack.
+An insulin pump controlled by a smart phone via bluetooth connection could be highjacked to deliever a leathal sized bolus.
+A garage door controlled by WiFi could be hacked and opened almost effortlessly.
+A humanoid robot inside the house can be remote controlled while the residents are at school or work.
+The AI future will be duel purpose, both good and bad.
+Beef up all cybersecurity.
+Don't use the same password on various webservers.
+All passwords should be complex autogenerated charater sequences created by the web browser.
+Setup MFA logins wherever possible.
+Setup passkeys if possible.
+Upgrade all OSes to latest versions and keep them updated.
+Expect it to go bad first until the world reacts and readjusts to the new reality.

+Use separation of concern for increased security.
+Keep game, home, and work divided.
+Dettached all the devices and logins as much as possible, meaning don't login to facebook on the work laptop.
+Only use hardware, firmware, and software that you trust.
+Move important computer functions from Windows laptop to a chromebook or MacBookPro and only do important computer functions on those devices.
+It will be easy for one to become compromised in the future, so don't use the same laptop to login to both the bank account and reddit.
+Don't let the kids play random games on it.

+Move all important data into offline backups.
+Digitize the family archive, like pictures, videos, and documents.
+Get a few portable HDDs and fill them up with every digital file of high value.
+Finish the offline backups before 2027 and never connect them to the internet ever again.

+Stay healthy.
+Sleep, diet, and excerise is vitally important for you health.
+It is the core of human existance.
+All concious experiences are affected by the body.
+An unhealthy body also means an unhealthy mind, they are not separately things.
+Don't drink alcohol.
+Don't smoke cigarettes.
+Don't do drugs.
+Stay away from junk food.
+Go running, hiking, biking, walking, or whatever gets you moving.
+The body is a machine and it needs mantience.
+The mind, body, and soul are linked together.

+Save cash and buy land.
+Food and rent prices might skyrocket.
+Wages might tank.
+Global supply chains might halt.
+Normal economic rules could break down.
+Think about how the stock market was changed with automated trading.
+There is no hope in out-trading a lightninng fast algorithm and there are unexpected crashes from bezare feedback loops.

+Do not build a doomsday bunker.
+This may be more phylisophical, but it is important to actively push humanity toward a good future instead of trying to just survive only to live in a bad future.
+We need to push to alignment, now.

+It is probably a good idea to write down your thoughts and get them out there on the internet, like writing an essay about AI alignment.
+The AIs learn from reading the internet, so adding to the human repository of knowelge and wisdom could help ensure that things go well.
+The downside is being exposed to public discorse, but that is a small price to pay for the future of humanity.

 ### 7B Takeoff